 Students then move on to classifying flat shapes into categories and see that attributes belonging to shapes in one category are shared by all subcategories of that category (5.G.3).
 This allows students to create a hierarchy of shapes over the course of many days (5.G.4).
 Throughout this topic, students use appropriate tools strategically (MP.5) to verify various attributes of shapes including their angle measure and presence of parallel or perpendicular lines, as well as attend to precision in their use of language when referring to geometric figures (MP.6).
 They also look for and make use of structure to construct a hierarchy based on properties (MP.7).

-In Grade 6, students will explore concepts of length, area, and volume with more complex figures, such as finding the area of right triangles or finding the volume of right rectangular prisms with non-whole-number measurements (6.G.1, 6.G.2).
+In 6th Grade Math, students will explore concepts of length, area, and volume with more complex figures, such as finding the area of right triangles or finding the volume of right rectangular prisms with non-whole-number measurements (6.G.1, 6.G.2).
 Students will even rely on their understanding of shapes and their attributes to prove various geometric theorems in high school (GEO.G-CO.9—11).
 Thus, this unit provides a nice foundation for connections in many grades to come.

 Pacing: 17 instructional days (15 lessons, 1 flex day, 1 assessment day)